Indra (singer): 1990s

-After only two albums, 1994 saw the release of a "Best Of" collection, which yielded two brand new singles, Hollywood and Save My Life.
-Both failed to make the French Top 50, but the album again reached Gold status.
+After only two albums, 1994 saw the release of a Best Of collection, which yielded two brand new singles, "Hollywood" and "Save My Life".
+Both failed to make the French top 50, but the album again reached gold status.

-DJ Bobo and Masterboy produced her third studio album, "Anywhere", which was released in July 1995.
-The album was also released in Germany where DJ Bobo is a huge superstar.
-Both the album and its two singles, Anywhere and We Belong Together did not chart high.
-Anywhere was though a Top 20 dance hit in the French official club play chart.
+DJ Bobo and Masterboy produced her third studio album Anywhere, which was released in July 1995.
+The album was also released in Germany where DJ Bobo is popular.
+Both the album and its two singles, "Anywhere" and "We Belong Together" did not gain significant success.

-In 1995, Indra also participated on the Dalida remix album "Comme si j'étais là".
-She did a rap on the track Jusqu'au bout du rêve... which is a remake of the classic Dalida disco anthem Laissez-moi danser (Monday, Tuesday).
-The song was planned to be released as a single and a video made of archive footages from Dalida mixed with images of Indra's Gimme what's real video was even shown on TV but the song remained only available on promo CD and 12".
+In 1995, Indra also participated on the Dalida remix album Comme si j'étais là.
+She did a rap on the track "Jusqu'au bout du rêve..." which is a remake of the classic Dalida disco hit "Laissez-moi danser (Monday, Tuesday)".
+The song was planned to be released as a single and a video was made of archive footages of Dalida mixed with images of Indra's "Gimme What's Real" video but the song remained only available on promo CD and 12".

-After a break of two years, Indra returned in 1997 with the single Message for you but it also flopped.
+After a break of two years, Indra returned in 1997 with the single "Message for You".